NiclasFenton-Wiegleb/schlager-lyric-bot/README.md

 ## Text Generation

-To use the 7b model and generate Schlager lyrics, run the `run_7b_model.py` file and input a verse when prompted.
-This script uses an API Inference Endpoint for huggingface hub.
+To use the 7b model, please access the corresponding app in this huggingface space: https://huggingface.co/spaces/niclasfw/schlager-bot-4

 ## Sources